entropybit/survivinpkcs/README.md

 ### Evaluation of BIR - PI3K distances.

-After producing the XTC file containing our refinement docking results, the BIR - PI3K distances can now be caluclated using the script [analyzse_xtcs.py](https://github.com/entropybit/survivinpkcs/blob/master/scripts/analyzse_xtcs.py).
+After producing the XTC file containing our refinement docking results, the BIR - PI3K distances can now be calculated using the script [analyzse_xtcs.py](https://github.com/entropybit/survivinpkcs/blob/master/scripts/analyzse_xtcs.py).
 This simply loads the whole trajectory into the memory and then calculates the min, max and mean distance between each single BIR residue and the PI3K active site residues.
-Following the informations given by uniprot, linked at the according PDB structure websites, the BIR domain is specified by residues 15 - 88 and the PI3K region is specified by residues 3747 - 4015.
-The according informations are calculated in parallel and are stored as *.npy* files in the subfolder contacts, for each BIR residue.
+Following the information given by uniprot, linked at the according PDB structure websites, the BIR domain is specified by residues 15 - 88 and the PI3K region is specified by residues 3747 - 4015.
+The according information are calculated in parallel and are stored as *.npy* files in the subfolder contacts, for each BIR residue.
 For the following scripts we always used a *score.cvs* file instead of *score.sc* since it is slightly easier to read a csv file, compared to the *score.sc* files generated by Rosetta.
 To use the *score.sc* the loading of the file needs to be edited like this

 ```